mark-itc/stock-exchange-vadim-gringauz/README.md

 - Milestone 6 :heavy_check_mark:
 - Milestone 7 :heavy_check_mark:

-all works as required and tested
+all works as required and tested (Used "testing - special cases.docx")

 *Special Notes*:
 - Auto-Search (Milestone 2.1): default delay is set to 500 ms